csh970605/csh970605.github.io/_posts/2023-09-15-Gaussian_Distribution.md

 $= p_{X}(x)p_{Z}(z)$
 </center>

-So, $X$ and $Z$ are independent to each other.
+So, $X$ and $Z$ are independent of each other.

 <br><br>

 ## Proof 5.

-Proof the fourth feature of gaussian random vector.
+Prove the fourth feature of a Gaussian random vector.
 <br><br>

 ---

-Let the sum of two independent random variables $X$ $Z$ is $Y$.
-Then, the characteristic function of $Y$ is :
+Let the sum of two independent random variables $X$ and $Z$ be $Y$.
+Then, the characteristic function of $Y$ is:

 <center>